AdobeDocs/experience-manager-65.en/help/communities/maven.md

 >
 >Keep up-to-date with the most recent Communities release.
 >
->See [Latest Releases](deploy-communities.md#latest-releases) section to identify the most recent version.
+>See the [Latest Releases](deploy-communities.md#latest-releases) section where you can identify the most recent version.

 ## Maven Dependency Example {#maven-dependency-example}